angelolovatto/fpga-digital-design-ufsm/README.md

 **Academic report:** [Traffic Light Controller Report (PDF)](docs/traffic-light-controller-report.pdf)

-### Seven-State FSM
+### Other projects
-Design and simulation of a synthesizable seven-state finite-state machine with a dedicated testbench.
+Also have other projects that works with design and simulation of a synthesizable seven-state finite-state machine with a dedicated testbench.
+An academic digital systems involving state-based control, timing, and multiplexed seven-segment display output.
+And a combinational-logic implementation and verification covering the complete input truth table.

-### "Formiga e Minhoca"
-Academic digital systems involving state-based control, timing, and multiplexed seven-segment display output.

-### 5-input / 3-output Combinational Circuit
-Combinational-logic implementation and verification covering the complete input truth table.

 ## Technologies and concepts